RussellHankins/SQL-Server-Tools/README.md

   <li>sp_FindInAllProcs - Searches all databases in all procedures for the text you specified.
 If you specify two parameters, both are used.
 A good use for this is to search for a table name and the word insert.</li>
   <li>sp_FindInProc - Searches the current databases in all procedures for the text you specified.
 If you specify two parameters, both are used.
 A good use for this is to search for a table name and the word insert.</li>
   <li>sp_List - Lists a stored procedure if an exact match is found to what you passed in.
 Otherwise, lists stored procedures containing that string.</li>
+  <li>sp_ListFields - Lists the columns in a table.
+Also displays field types, column comments and foreign key relationships.</li>
   <li>sp_varinsp - Searches a stored procedure you specify for a text string you specify.
 Recursively searches all the procedures this procedure calls also.
 Will output a tree diagram of where the text is in and how to traverse there in the stored procedure heirarchy.</li>
 </ul>